-How do I remove a virus from my computer?
+How do I remove a virus and malware from my computer?

 Tip: If you're concerned about a specific file being a virus, see our verifying if a file is a virus document.

 Virus detection and removal

 If you believe your computer or storage device, like a USB flash drive, is infected with a virus, the best method of detection and removal is to run an antivirus scan on the computer.
 Open your antivirus scanner through the Windows notification area or through the Start Menu and run a full system scan to scan all files on your computer for a virus.